 You can now use an SSH client to connect to your server using the public IP address and the temporary root password to login to Rescue Mode.

-Before you can access the files on your server you'll need to mount the server's file system.
-To do that you'll need to look at your partitions to determine your file system's device.
+Before you can access the files on your server, you need to mount the server's file system.
+To do that you need to look at your partitions to determine your file system's device.
 NOTE: If you plan on using fsck on this filesystem, DO NOT MOUNT the fiesystem.

 After you've logged into your server in Rescue Mode, run the command:

 You'll get output that looks similar to what is below:

 Look at the different disk names that are found.
 A disk entry looks like:

 Disk /dev/sdb1: 2147 MB